-Swallowtail Garden Seeds is based in the US, but will ship to both Canada and Internationally for a reasonable flat fee.
-The selection is impressive and there are quite a few varieties that I didn’t see anywhere else in my research.
+Swallowtail Garden Seeds is based in the US but will ship to Canada and internationally for a reasonable flat fee.
+The selection is impressive, and there are quite a few varieties that I didn’t see anywhere else in my research.

-Must-haves for me include cupcakes pink zinnias, Queen lime with blotch zinnias, Gypsy charmer sunflower, and anything in the twinny snapdragon series.
+Must-haves for me include Cupcake Pink zinnias, Queen Lime with blotch zinnias, Gypsy Charmer sunflowers, and anything in the Twinny snapdragon series.

 I’m sure there are many other growers whose websites are in different languages, but these are the English-language ones I could find.
-If you know of any good growers whose website is in another language in Europe, please let us know in the comments.
+If you know of any good growers whose website is in another European language, please let me know!

 They have over 1000 cut flower varieties for sale.
 Enough said.